-Coupon Rate and Bond Duration
+The Relationship Between Coupon Rate and Duration

-The concept of bond duration attempts at illustrating two equivalent scenarios in terms of how long a bond investment can be recovered: receiving a number of payments over the maturity term or one payment at the end of the bond duration.
+The concept of bond duration illustrates two equivalent scenarios regarding how long a bond investment can be recovered: receiving a number of payments over the maturity term or one payment at the end of the bond duration.

 Bond Price Volatility and Bond Duration

-Bond duration makes it possible to compare price volatility of bonds of different coupon rates and maturity terms on a single basis.
-The longer the bond duration, the more volatile the bond price is to changing interest rates.
+As Nuveen explains, the longer the bond duration, the more volatile the bond price is to changing interest rates.
 Bond duration is also a direct measure of how much a bond's price will change for an interest rate change of 100 basis points (1 percent).
 For every 1 percent change in interest rates, a bond with five years in bond duration, for example, will change by 5 percent in price.

 Coupon Rates and Rising Interest Rates